Mantequilla52/Mech_482_Project/README.md

 It must stay up right and when it is knocked down it must reurn to the upright position
 <p align="center">

+## 3. Modeling
+The system consists of 2 masses, arm 1 m in the horizontal plane, and arm 2 the pendulum, which rotates freely in the vertical plane .
+In addition to a link connecting arm 1 and the pendulum, that is fixed.
+Figure 2 depicts a DC motor applying torque to arm 1 m, which moves horizontally then controlling the pendulum so it may remain in the upright position.
+The torque t is a critical component used in the feedback control system, which is done using a state-space model.
+The angular rotation from arm 1, 0is measured in the horizontal plane, where it is assumed that the counter clockwise direction is considered to be positive.
+The angular rotation from the pendulum 1is measured in the vertical plane, where it is also to be assumed that the counter clockwise direction is positive.
+The system is stable when the pendulum arm is hanging down in a stable position 1=0.